Data and analytics

 - date to see feedback over different periods of time

-- the first part of the URL (eg putting ‘www.gov.uk/child-tax-credit’ will show the feedback on all the pages in the guide)
+- the first part of the URL (for example putting ‘www.gov.uk/child-tax-credit’ will show the feedback on all the pages in the guide)

 You can export the feedback as a CSV file.
-The CSV will show more information (eg browsers used) in separate columns, to make it easier to filter and sort.
+The CSV will show more information (for example browsers people use) in separate columns, to make it easier to filter and sort.

 You can filter by Whitehall pages.
 Add “&path=/government” to the end of the URL in your browser.
 This filter will not show detailed guides.